rustwasm/rfcs/text/000-wasm-bindgen-trait-method-inheritance.md

 x.append_child(y);
 ```

-This drawback can be minimized by having a `traits` module which re-exports all
+As explained above, this drawback can be minimized by having a `traits` module which
-of the traits.
-So that way the user can just put this at the top of their module:
+re-exports all of the traits.
+So that way the user can just put this at the top of
+their module:

 ```rust
 // Now all of the methods work!